kineticfire-labs/jreactor/README.md

 # jreactor
-Java implementation of the Reactor architectural design pattern
+Java implementation of the Reactor architectural design pattern.